bmribler/hdf5_plugins/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 If you wish to use the Windows driver in an application, it remains fully available.
 In such cases, the driver must be set explicitly with a H5Pset_fapl_windows call.

 Command-line Utilities with Changed Behavior h5jam now checks the file that is to be inserted into the user block and does not allow the insertion if it is an HDF5 file.
-This is necessary because an HDF5 file in the user block will make the original HDF5 portion of the file inaccessable.
+This is necessary because an HDF5 file in the user block will make the original HDF5 portion of the file inaccessible.

 h5diff with the --delta option reports two NaN values as equal regardless of the type of NaN (as described in the reference manual entry).